- Your State

-The student population at Granada Hills Charter High School near Los Angeles, Calif. is diverse and engaged.
-Students at Granada Hills come from 60 countries and, collectively, speak more than 40 languages.
+The student population at Granada Hills Charter School near Los Angeles, Calif. is diverse and engaged.
+Students at Granada Hills represent 60 nationalities and, collectively, speak more than 40 languages.

-By any measure, Granada Hills is a big school.
+By any measure, Granada Hills is a big school, spread across two campuses.
 But that doesn’t stop school leaders and teachers from celebrating the achievements of individual students, even students who are not members of winning sports teams or academic leagues.

 For example, Granada Hills makes it a point to publicly celebrate the skills and talents of students like Julia Sevilla.
 A senior at Granada Hills, Julia is one of America’s youngest chess champions.
 She travels around the world to compete in – and many times, win – chess tournaments.
 Along with Julia’s parents, the teachers at Granada Hills work to encourage her interests and promote her success in the local news media.